Sreelatha3/firebase_data_pipeline/README.md

 *   The pipeline transforms the NoSQL Document structure into a Relational Star Schema.
 ##### Raw Source:
+   * Users: User profile metadata. (user_id as the document id)
+       * name : Name of the User
+       * email : Email id of the user
+       * location : Location of the user
+       * signup_date : User signup date (assuming the recipes are hosted on app or web)
+       * user_id : Unique Identifier for the user (user_id and the user document id are same)
    * Recipes: Documents containing recipe data (document id as the recipe_id - Unique Identifier for each of the recipe)
        * title : Name of the recipe
+       * created_by : Unique identifier that refers to the user_id in the users collection's user_id
+       * created_at : Time of creation of the recipe on the web/app by the user
        * description : Description about the recipe
        * servings : How many people can eat the recipe ( since the ingredients are quantified therefore, the servings can calculated vice versa)
        * prep_time_minutes : Time taken to prepare the items that are needed to cook the recipe